AryeoHQ/aryeo-api-go-sdk/docs/ListingsApi.md

 )

 func main() {
-    listingId := TODO // string | The ID of a listing. include := "images,videos,orders" // string | Comma separated list of optional data to include in the response. (optional)
+    listingId := TODO // string | The ID of a listing.
+UUID Version 4. include := "images,videos,orders" // string | Comma separated list of optional data to include in the response. (optional)

     configuration := openapiclient.NewConfiguration()